 The bill amends Section 138 of Title 57 of the Oklahoma Statutes, focusing on earned credits for inmates in state correctional institutions.
 It introduces gender-neutral language by replacing "their" with "his or her" in several instances.
 The legislation establishes criteria for inmates to earn credits based on their class level, determined by an adjustment review committee, while specifying that inmates serving life sentences and those convicted of serious offenses, such as murder and sexual crimes, will not be eligible for earned credits.
-However, participation in programs by these inmates will be documented for parole consideration.
-The bill also mandates the Department of Corrections to create policies for class level assignments based on inmate behavior and rehabilitation program participation.
+However, participation in programs will be documented for parole consideration.
+The Department of Corrections is tasked with developing policies for class level assignments based on inmate behavior and rehabilitation program participation.

 Floor (House): 57-138